JasonZhangjc/ml_algo_trading/README.md

  Machine Learning meets Algorithmic Trading

 Techniques used in this project:
-- KNN
+- KNN in sklearn
 - XGBoost
-- NN: MLP
+- MLP in sklearn
 - Feature selection
+- LSTM in tensorflow